magoo/risk-measurement/introduction/tutorials.rst

 The observable judgment criteria could be established by bank's security team declaring the incident, or maybe the creation of a police report.
 We would just need to trust that our criteria would offer us a stable, observable event.

+Forecast
-The forecaster who is asked to measure the risk would then assign a likelihood to "Yes" or "No".
+  The forecaster who is asked to measure the risk would estimates a likelihood to "Yes" or "No".
 (See: :ref:`forecasting`)

 As an example, we'll say that the forecaster believes that "Yes" has a likelihood of ``5%``, which would estimate an occurrence of every five years.